devcapcap/XeonPhi/README.md

 # XeonPhi
 xeon phi KNL modules 4.4.1, libscif 4.4.1 and micmpssd 4.4.1 for linux kernel and tested with kernel 5.6rc1 (ubuntu 20.04)
-My test is to run a xeon phi card (KNCnKNL) on a computer with no option in bios with "4G Above Decoding".
+My test is to run a xeon phi card (KNC and KNL) on a computer with no option in bios with "4G Above Decoding".

 I started from the work i saw at the two links address below
  ->https://egpu.io/forums/thunderbolt-enclosures/pdf-guide-and-patches-for-making-linux-v5-3-kernel-to-work-with-thunderbolt-3-add-in-card/